EllieBeveridge/Northcoder-News-Frontend/README.md

 A full list of the endpoints can be found in the [backend repo](https://github.com/EllieBeveridge/Northcoder-News-EB).

-A full list of the endpoints can be found in the [backend repo](https://github.com/EllieBeveridge/Northcoder-News-EB).

 ## Prerequisities

 Fork and clone the Northcoder-News-Frontend repository.